 Interior Architecture and Design Major (M)

-Interior Architecture and Design (IA&D) is a Cooperative Program with MIAD (Milwaukee Institute of Art and Design) and includes 24 credits to be completed at MIAD.
+Interior Architecture and Design (IA&D) is a Cooperative Program with MIAD (Milwaukee Institute of Art and Design) and includes 30 credits to be completed at MIAD.
 To enroll in MIAD courses, students must have a 3.50 minimum GPA in all prior course work in the major.
 Students majoring in IA&D learn basic construction techniques, model construction and digital rendering.
 IA&D majors are prepared to work directly with architects in the design of interior spaces.
+Students are encouraged to take digital electives in web design and animation to enhance their digital skill sets.

 For specific information about MIAD courses please visit the MIAD website at www.miad.edu.